back

 Don’t Accidentally Form an Attorney-Client Relationship

 This is probably the biggest and most common pitfall I see.
-A potential client slides into your DMs with a detailed story about their legal trouble.
-You, wanting to be helpful, fire back a quick reply.
-Boom—they might now think you’re their lawyer.
-That's a serious ethical line you never want to cross.
+A would-be client DMs you with a long story about their legal issue.
+You, wanting to be helpful, fire back some quick reply.
+Boom—they may now think you’re their lawyer.
+That’s a serious ethical line you never want to cross.

-You have to be disciplined and consistent.
-Set a firm policy for how you handle any kind of online inquiry.
+You need to be disciplined and systematic about these things.
+Create one firm policy with regard to how you process any kind of online inquiry.

-• Never, ever give legal advice.
-Your content is for general information, not a specific case.
-Don't answer direct questions about someone's legal situation in comments or DMs.
+• Never, ever give legal advice; what you’ll be writing is generic, for a wide audience, and not about any one individual case.
+Do not answer direct questions anyone might make about their legal situation in the comments or DMs.

-• Politely redirect the conversation.
-When someone asks for specific help, guide them to a formal, confidential channel.
-A simple, "Thanks for reaching out.
-I can't offer legal advice online, but you can schedule a proper consultation through the link in my bio" works perfectly.
+• The direction in this case could be politely shifted to other topics.
+If someone asks for specific help, then it should be referred to a more formal, confidential channel.
+A simple “Thanks for reaching out.
+I can’t offer legal advice online, but you can schedule a proper consultation through the link in my bio” would work perfectly.

 • Put disclaimers everywhere.
-Your profile bios on all platforms must clearly state that your content is for informational purposes and doesn't create an attorney-client relationship.
+Every profile bio across every platform should read that your content is for informational purposes and doesn’t create an attorney-client relationship.

 You Have to Back Up Every Single Claim